Acne used to be known as a teenage skin condition. But these days, it’s becoming increasingly prevalent among adults, even decades past adolescence.

 What causes acne in teens?

-Acne is extremely common in American teens, with some estimates putting the incidence at nearly 95%.
+Acne is extremely common in American teens, affecting nearly 95% of adolescents, by some estimates.
 Remember, acne begins when pores become clogged with excess oil and dead skin.
-In some cases, acne causing bacteria called P. acnes feeds on this mixture, resulting in inflammatory acne.
+In some cases, acne-causing bacteria called C. acnes feeds on this mixture, resulting in inflammatory pimples.

 - Hormonal surges.
-During the teen years, adolescents experience a significant increase in androgens — sex hormones including testosterone that dramatically increase sebum production.
+Teens experience a significant increase in androgens — sex hormones (including testosterone) that dramatically increase sebum production.
 This makes clogged pores more likely.

 - Genetics.
-Studies show that if you have a close relative who experienced acne as a teen, you’re more likely to have it yourself.
+Studies show that if you have a close relative who's had acne, you’re more likely to experience it yourself.

 - High-glycemic index foods.
-Diets rich in processed sugars and carbs (more common in teen populations) can lead to chronically high insulin levels — which in turn increase androgens and in turn, sebum.
+Diets rich in processed sugars and carbs (read: junk food teens crave) can lead to chronically high insulin levels — which in turn increase androgens and in turn, sebum.

 What are the most common causes of adult acne?

-The incidence of adult acne is increasing — likely due to the stress and environment of modern living.
-More women than men experience post-adolescent breakouts, and most of them had some degree of acne as teens.Adult acne isn’t technically distinct from teen acne, but the causes are slightly different:
+Adult acne is on the rise — likely due to the stress and environment of modern living.
+More women than men experience post-adolescent breakouts, and most of them had some degree of acne as teens.Adult pimples are basically the same as teen pimples, but the causes are slightly different:

 - Hormonal fluctuations.
-Though not as pronounced as during puberty, changes in endocrine levels can make relative testosterone higher, leading to breakouts.
+Though not as dramatic as during puberty, changes in endocrine levels can make relative testosterone higher, leading to breakouts.

 - Health conditions.
-Disorders that cause hormonal imbalance, like polycystic ovary syndrome, or type 2 diabetes, can cause abnormal sebum levels.
+Disorders that cause hormonal imbalance, like polycystic ovary syndrome (PCOS), or type 2 diabetes, can cause abnormal sebum levels.

 - Medication.
 Certain drugs, including steroids and lithium, can lead to breakouts.

 - Lifestyle.
-A high glycemic diet, smoking, stress and inadequate sleep can all increase your susceptibility to adult acne.
+A high glycemic diet, smoking, stress and inadequate sleep can all increase your susceptibility to adult breakouts.

 Does adult acne look different than teen acne?

-As we mentioned, acne begins with clogged pores: blackheads and whiteheads.
+As we mentioned earlier, acne begins with clogged pores: blackheads and whiteheads.
 When bacteria invades, the body mounts an immune response that leads to papules, pustules, nodules and cysts.
 Both teens and adults are susceptible to all of these forms of acne, but we can make some generalizations:

 - Teens tend to get more non-inflammatory acne (blackheads and whiteheads).